 Tracer particles

-Tracer particles are particles that move along a velocity field
+Tracer particles are particles that move along a prescribed velocity field

-where \(\mathbf{V}\) is the particle velocity.
-This is interpolated from a mesh-based field as
+where \(\mathbf{X}\) is the particle position and \(\mathbf{V}\) is the particle velocity.
+The velocity is interpolated from a mesh-based field as

 where \(\mathbf{v}\) is a velocity field defined on the mesh.
 Such particles are useful, for example, for numerical integration along field lines.